foxthefox/ioBroker.ecoflow-mqtt/README.md

 ## Installation and Configuration

-Install the adapter from github.
+Install the adapter from github (adapter is not yet in the stable repo).

 ![some mor details](doc/en/installation.md)